opencrypto/draft-pala-ocsp-range-queries-extension/draft-pala-ocsp-range-queries.md

    id-ocsp-range-response OBJECT IDENTIFIER ::= { id-pkix-ocsp 11 }

    OCSPRange ::= SEQUENCE {
-       startCertID  [0]     INTEGER OPTIONAL,
+       startCertID  [0]     INTEGER,
             --- Beginning of the range of certificates
             --- for which the response is valid.
-If the
-                                --- value is not present, the default value
+The
-                                --- to use is 0.
+            --- lowest value is 0.

        endCertID    [1]     INTEGER OPTIONAL
             --- End of the range of certificates for
             --- which the response is valid.
 If the value
             --- is not present, the default value to use
             --- is +Infinite.
    }
 ~~~
 {: #asn1-ocsp-range title="The OCSP Range Extension ASN.1 Definition"}

 Where the `startCertID` and `endCertID` values are the first and last certificate serial numbers for which the response is valid (inclusive).
-If the `startCertID` is not present, the default value to use is 0.
 If the `endCertID` is not present, the default value to use is +Infinite (meaning the largest value supported).

 # OCSP Requests and Responses Processing {#sec-changes}